JCSDA/jedi-docs/docs/developer/jedi_environment/singularity.rst

     sudo apt-get install -y build-essential libssl-dev
     sudo apt-get install -y uuid-dev libgpgme11-dev squashfs-tools

 Next you need to install and configure the `Go programming language <https://golang.org/doc/install>`_, which Singularity 3.0 requires.
-There are multiple ways to do this but this should work on most linux systems (note - this installs in :code:`/usr/local`, which requires root privileges):
+There are multiple ways to do this but this should work on most Linux systems (note - this installs in :code:`/usr/local`, which requires root privileges):

 .. code:: bash